Thermal Vision vs. Night Vision: Choosing the Right Optics for You

 Night vision amplifies existing light—moonlight, starlight, even a flickering campfire—to give you a green-tinged view of the world.
 Night vision requires some ambient light to function, as it cannot operate in complete darkness without a light source.
 The device collects all available light, including visible light from various light sources such as the moon, stars, or artificial illumination, and amplifies it to produce a clearer image.
 Think of it like cranking up the volume on a whisper—you get more detail, but only if there’s something to amplify.

 Thermal imaging, on the other hand, doesn’t care about light.
 It detects infrared radiation—in other words, heat—and turns temperature differences into images.
+On thermal imaging screens, lighter colors typically represent hotter objects or areas.
 That’s why a thermal scope can “see” a person through hiding in brush or in pitch-black nights.

 So yes, both work in the dark.
 But how they do it—and what they show you—is totally different.